goodwill-ken/2022_chisholm_python_coding/README_index.md

 # 2022_chisholm_python_coding
 A place to keep and allow access to basic skills programs and extensions thereof.
+Entering editing to see better formatting.

 INDEX
 W_1_Question_1                                    Display the phrase "Welcome to Python Programming"